apptainer/apptainer-userdocs/plugins.rst

  Overview
 **********

-A {Project} plugin is a package that can be dynamically loaded by the {Project} runtime, augmenting {Project} with experimental, non-standard and/or vendor-specific functionality.
+{AProject} plugin is a package that can be dynamically loaded by the {Project} runtime, augmenting {Project} with experimental, non-standard and/or vendor-specific functionality.
 Currently, plugins are able to add commands and flags to {Project}.
 In the future,